18F/ntis-gov/partner/index.md

 ### Private industry

 We’re looking for the nation’s top private-sector companies, nonprofits, NGOs, and academic institutions.
 We fairly and rigorously select partners through an open competition.
-We chose partners who can:
+We choose partners who can:

 - Integrate public and private data
 - Improve access, use, search, or interoperability of federal data